Diff

 Formally:

 Caution: diff gives candidates, not causes.
-A changed variable may be cause, effect, symptom, intervention, or coincident noise.
-The mechanic's diff puts both alternator tapped (intervention) and engine stalled (effect) in the figure.
-The diff alone does not know which is which.
+A changed variable may be cause, effect, symptom, or coincident noise.
+The mechanic's diff puts the chief complaint (no crank) next to the diagnostic signs (dim lights, single click, sagging voltage), all in the figure.
+The diff alone does not know which is upstream.
 Separating cause from effect requires a dependency graph or an experiment.
 The diff just names what changed.

 The simplest instantiation: state is a set of key-value pairs.
 The figure is every key whose value changed.
 The ground is every key whose value didn't.